bxparks/AceTime/USER_GUIDE.md

 ## Error Handling

 Many features of the date and time classes have explicit or implicit range of validity in their inputs and outputs.
-The Arduino programming environment does not use C++ exceptions, so we encode error states in the return value of various classes.
-Most date and time classes have an `isError()` method on them, for example:
+The Arduino programming environment does not use C++ exceptions, so we handle invalid values by returning special version of various date/time objects to the caller.

+### isError()

+The `isError()` method on these classes will return `true` upon a data range error:

 ```C++
 bool LocalDate::isError() const;